Social Security Benefits

 Generally, women tend to live longer than men.
-About one out of every four 65-year-old today will live past age 90, and one out of 10 will live past age 95.
-Social Security benefits provide valuable protection against outliving savings and other sources of retirement income, but were never intended to provide all the money needed for a secure retirement.
+About one out of every four 65-year-olds today will live past the age of 90, and one out of 10 will live past age 95.
+Social Security Benefits provide valuable protection against outliving savings and other sources of retirement income, but we never intended to provide all the money needed for a secure retirement.

 If in your lifetime you have worked for ten years, you are eligible to place a claim to begin receiving Social Security benefits as early as age 62 and as late as age 70 and any year in between.
 Deciding when is best for you is a personal decision.